kubepmix/kubepmix/README.md

 # KubePMIx

-OpenPMIx server and Kubernetes admission webhook in one - built to run MPI Jobs natively on Kubernetes.
+OpenPMIx server and Kubernetes admission webhook in one - built to run MPI Jobs on Kubernetes, without relying on `mpirun`.

 # Quickstart